zach33313/AISnakeGame/README.md

 source path/to/venv/bin/activate

 and then install the 4 libraries.
-(pip3 install flask flask-cors flask-socketio evenlet)
+(pip3 install flask flask-cors flask-socketio eventlet)

 to run the back-end type python3 app.py.